First annual profit drop in 14 years spurs China Mobile spending on 4G

 The mass adoption of smartphones has driven an increase in mobile data consumption, which has pushed China Mobile's average revenue per user (ARPU), a key industry measure of performance, down to 67 yuan in 2013 from as high as 71 yuan two years earlier.

-"The exponential growth in mobile Internet...brought forward fiercer competition across the industry and an era driven by data traffic operation," Xi said in the earnings statement on Thursday.
+"The exponential growth in mobile Internet...brought forward fiercer competition across the industry and an era driven by data traffic operation," China Mobile Chairman Xi Guohua said in the earnings statement on Thursday.

-With its 4G service and the iPhone launch, the company is trying to win back customers after its low-quality 3G service saw an exodus to smaller competitors China Unicom Hong Kong Ltd and China Telecom Corp Ltd.
+With its 4G service and the iPhone launch, the company is trying to win back customers after its low-quality 3G service saw an exodus to smaller competitors China Unicom Hong Kong Ltd (0762.HK) and China Telecom Corp Ltd (0728.HK).

-Handset subsidies will jump 26 percent to 34 billion yuan in 2014, Xue said, as the firm aims to keep smartphone contract prices low in the face of competition from rivals.

 It has seen some success.
 China Mobile gained 375 million subscribers in February while China Unicom only added 157 million users and China Telecom just 22 million new customers.